sach1nd3v/devops-resources/jenkins/README.md

 ------------
 - The Jenkins continuous integration platform is one of the most capable and widely used automation frameworks in the world.
 - In this course we'll look at advanced ways to use Jenkins.
--  We'll start by discussing why Jenkins is an excellent tool for enabling a DevOps approach to software development.
-- Then we'll see how Jenkins allows engineers and developers to create pipelines using configuration as code stored in GitHub repositories.
-- We'll go even further as we explore distributed builds, managing artifacts, and the steps needed to keep Jenkins secure.
 - URL: https://www.jenkins.io/doc/

 Prequisites